Amir Kulal: Family lineage and Kulal tribe

-Amir Kulal's father, Amir Saif ud-Dīn Hamza, was a direct descendant of Husain ibn Ali, grandson of Muhammad.
-The entire tribe of Kulal were descended from Muhammad.

 The Kulal tribe settled in the area of modern-day Vabkent near the end of the twelfth century.
 Around 1340, the city was visited by Ibn Battuta who spent a night there as a guest.
 Battuta described it as beautiful, saying that it had "... many gardens and rivers".
 The tribe's date of settlement can be approximated with the remains of the madrasa (a form of Mosque) which was constructed at Vabkent in 1198 under the patronage of Burhan ud-Din Abdul Aziz II (whose name adorns the Madrasa's minaret, the only surviving segment of the building).
 The builders of the madrasa were members of the Kulal tribe and copied the Kalyan mosque (Po-i-Kalyan) style, making upgrades in the design and technology.
 This made the Vabkent madrasa a more refined form of Kalyan mosque.

 The tribe quickly established a small industrial base at the central market of Vabkent and built mills in the surrounding areas, which continued to operate well into the sixteenth century.
 The city's main industries were coin minting; alloying of steel; creating pottery; and milling.
 Their highly glazed pottery and tiles, unmatched in quality and quantity, were their main export.
 This earned the tribe the title of Kulal (potter) and gave them their name.
 Their kiln designs were highly efficient and were able to produce up to 1500 pots in each batch.
 Utilizing wind and water resources for milling and industrial processes coupled with efficient kiln designs resulted in considerably higher earnings per capita, leading to a healthy lifestyle for the entire tribe.

 Despite a history of wars and conflict in the area, the Kulal tribe was not once attacked.
 There are three main reasons for this: